cisagov/Malcolm/docs/development.md

 * `arkime-logs` - an initially empty directory to which the `arkime` container will write some debug log files
 * `arkime-raw` - an initially empty directory to which the `arkime` container will write captured PCAP files; as Arkime as employed by Malcolm is currently used for processing previously-captured PCAP files, this directory is currently unused
 * `Dockerfiles` - a directory containing build instructions for Malcolm's docker images
+* `config` - a directory containing the environment variable files that define Malcolm's configuration
 * `docs` - a directory containing instructions and documentation
 * `opensearch` - an initially empty directory where the OpenSearch database instance will reside
 * `opensearch-backup` - an initially empty directory for storing OpenSearch [index snapshots](index-management.md#IndexManagement)